ethereum/ethereum-org-website/README.md

 Ethereum is a global project, and we believe it's critical that Ethereum.org is accessible to everyone, regardless of their nationality or language.
 Our community has been working hard to make this vision a reality.

-### Looking for a specific translation?
+**Looking for a specific translation?**

 We're constantly working to add additional language support & to keep our existing translations up to date.
-You can [view the progress of all our translations here](https://ethereum.org/languages/).
+You can [view available translations and the progress of all our translations here](https://ethereum.org/languages/).

-### Looking to get join our community of translators?
+**Looking to get join our community of translators?**

 Great!
 We'd love to get you involved.
 [Follow the instructions here](https://ethereum.org/languages/#ethereum-org-translation-program).
 Thank you in advance for your particpation!

 ## 🤔 How are decisions about the site made?